OfficeDev/hands-on-labs/O3653/O3653-13 Deep Dive into Office 365 APIs for Calendar/CalendarQuickStartLab.md

 Next Steps and Additional Resources:

-See this training and more on http://dev.office.com/ Learn about and connect to the Microsoft Graph at https://graph.microsoft.io
+See this training and more on http://dev.office.com/ and http://dev.outlook.com Learn about and connect to the Microsoft Graph at https://graph.microsoft.io